Implications for the Hubble tension from the ages of the oldest astrophysical objects: Analysis methodology

-\textbf{Analysis method} -- We consider a model described by 3 parameters: $\boldsymbol{\theta} \equiv \{\Omega_m$, $H_0$, $\tau_{\rm in}\}$ (with $\Omega_m$ the matter density).
-We perform a Bayesian analysis to constrain these parameters against the OAO ages, making use of Markov Chain Monte Carlo methods, with chains generated via the \texttt{MontePython3.3}~\cite{Brinckmann:2018cvx} sampler.
+We consider a model described by 3 parameters: $\boldsymbol{\theta} \equiv \{\Omega_m$, $H_0$, $\tau_{\rm in}\}$ (with $\Omega_m$ the matter density).
+We perform a Bayesian analysis to constrain these parameters against the OAO ages, making use of Markov Chain Monte Carlo methods, with chains generated via the \texttt{MontePython3.3}~\cite{Audren:2012wb,Brinckmann:2018cvx} sampler.

-We assume that the late-time expansion history is described by $\Lambda$CDM, so the Hubble rate in Eq.~(\ref{eq:tz}) is well approximated by $H(z) \approx H_0\sqrt{\Omega_m(1+z)^3+(1-\Omega_m)}$.
-This allows for a valuable consistency test: if we trust the OAO ages, a disagreement between our upper limit on $H_0$ and the locally measured value(s) would be an indication for missing beyond-$\Lambda$CDM ingredients \textit{at least} in the late-time expansion history.
+We assume that the late-time expansion history is described by $\Lambda$CDM, in such a way that the Hubble rate in Eq.~(\ref{eq:tz}) can be well approximated by $H(z) \approx H_0\sqrt{\Omega_m(1+z)^3+(1-\Omega_m)}$.
+This then allows for a valuable consistency test: if we trust the OAO ages, a disagreement between our upper limit on $H_0$ and the locally measured value(s) would be an indication for missing beyond-$\Lambda$CDM ingredients \textit{at least} in the late-time expansion history.
 This conclusion would be independent of any assumption on the pre-recombination expansion, given its negligible contribution to $t_U(z)$.

 Consider a data vector $\boldsymbol{d} \equiv \{z_i,t_i,\sigma_{t_i} \}$, with the OAO ages at redshifts $z_i$ being $t_i \pm \sigma_{t_i}$.
 The probability of observing $\boldsymbol{d}$ given a choice of parameters $\boldsymbol{\hat{\theta}}$ is modelled through the following half-Gaussian (log-)likelihood: